netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 The Cash On Delivery payment methods will be disabled if Cash On Delivery is not available for the delivery address (same behaviour as in the checkout).

+Please also note the information about `Booking additional services`_.

 DHL Locationfinder (Packing Stations, Post Offices, Parcel Stations)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~